-The Warriors appeared destined to land in the hand of one of the richest men on the planet, but he was outmaneuvered by a group led by two businessmen who took a big chance with a maverick move.
+The Warriors appeared destined to land in the hand of one of the richest men on the planet, but a group led by two businessmen outmaneuvered everyone with with a maverick move.

 The Golden State Warriors were largely rudderless

 Businessman Chris Cohan purchased the Golden State Warriors in October 1994 for $130 million, but he didn’t enjoy much success on the court.
 Golden State posted only two winning seasons in his 16 years as owner, and the sole playoff appearance ended with a loss in the 2007 NBA Western Conference semifinals.

 With Cohan facing legal issues following the sale of his cable television business and the Warriors coming off consecutive seasons of 29 and 26 victories, he put the team up for sale.

 The benchmarks up until that time were the $360 million that the Boston Celtics fetched in 2002, followed by a $401 million sale of the Phoenix Suns in 2004.
 The Great Recession briefly turned the NBA into a buyers’ market, and the Charlotte Hornets, Brooklyn Nets, and Washington Wizards all sold for between $200 million and $310 million in 2010.

 The stagnant pricing ended when Cohan put the Warriors up for sale and a billionaire entered the picture as the presumed buyer.

 Larry Ellison held the edge over Joe Lacob and Peter Guber

 When Chris Cohan put the Golden State Warriors up for sale in 2010, billionaire businessman Larry Ellison became the immediate leader in the clubhouse.
 According to MarketWatch, Ellison’s Oracle Corp. already owned the naming rights to the arena where the Warriors played their home games, and Fortune ranked Ellison as the sixth-richest person in the world with a net worth of $28 billion.